xijuangu/javaLearning/八股/interview skills.md

 I also participated in an Innovation Training Program where I developed the backend of the web application for an auxiliary medical treatment platform, which can improve diagnosis accuracy.

 I bring a strong work ethic, adaptability, and team spirit.
 I can handle high-stress environments.
-I am committed to efficient, user-oriented work.
+I am committed to efficient, detail-oriented work.

 My ability to analyze systems and implement improvements under pressure has helped a lot in my previous roles.